simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

-Instead of starting the execution in one function call only with ``this_actor::execute(cost)``, you need to create the execution activity, set its tracing category, start it and wait for its completion, as follows:
+Instead of starting the execution in one function call only with ``this_actor::execute(cost)``, you need to create the execution activity, set its tracing category, start it and wait for its completion, as follows.

 .. tabs::

    .. group-tab:: C++

+      Use :cpp:func:`simgrid::s4u::Exec::set_tracing_category` to change the category of an execution.

       .. code-block:: cpp